 On May 15, 2019, we issued an additional \$25.0 million aggregate principal amount of the Secured Notes.
-As referenced above, we previously issued \$120.0 million aggregate principal amount of Secured Notes.
-On May 15, 2019, we paid \$1.5 million of the net proceeds of the issuance into the cash reserve account maintained with the collateral agent under the terms of the indenture governing the Secured Notes, which together with the \$7.2 million paid into the cash reserve account in respect of previous issuances, brought the total in the cash reserve account to \$8.7 million at June 30, 2019.
+On May 15, 2019, we paid \$1.5 million of the net proceeds of the issuance into the cash reserve account maintained with the collateral agent under the terms of the indenture governing the Secured Notes, which together with the \$7.2 million paid into the cash reserve account in respect of previous issuances, brought the total in the cash reserve account to \$8.7 million at September 30, 2019.

-On May 31, 2019, we entered into an Open Market Sale Agreement, or the "Sale Agreement" with Jefferies LLC, as sales agent and/or principal, or "Jefferies", pursuant to which we may issue and sell from time to time up to an aggregate of \$80 million of our ordinary shares.
-Sales of the shares, if any, pursuant to the Sale Agreement, may be made by any method that is deemed to be an "at-the-market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act, including sales made directly on or through The Nasdaq Global Market, or any other existing trading market for our ordinary shares, sales made to or through a market maker other than on an exchange or otherwise, in negotiated transactions with our consent at market prices prevailing at the time of sale or prices related to such prevailing market prices, and/or any other method permitted by law.
+On May 31, 2019, we entered into an Open Market Sale Agreement or the "Sale Agreement", with Jefferies LLC, as sales agent and/or principal, or "Jefferies", pursuant to which we may issue and sell from time to time up to an aggregate of\$80 million of our ordinary shares, or the "Maximum Program Amount".
+Sales of the shares, if any, pursuant to the Sale Agreement, may be made by any method that is deemed to be an "at-the-market offering" asdefined in Rule 415(a)(4) promulgated under the Securities Act, including sales made directly on or through The Nasdaq Global Market, or any other existing trading market for our ordinary shares, sales made to or through a market maker other than on an exchange or otherwise, in negotiated transactions with our consent at market prices prevailing at the time of sale or prices related to such prevailing market prices, and/or any other method permitted by law.
 Under the terms of the Sale Agreement, we will pay Jefferies a commission equal to 3% of the gross proceeds of the shares sold through it under the Sale Agreement.

 We have no obligation to sell any of the shares under the Sale Agreement, and may at any time suspend offers under the Sale Agreement upon proper notice to Jefferies or terminate the Sale Agreement upon one trading day's written notice.
+In addition, the Maximum Program Amount is subject to adjustment pursuant to the terms of the Sales Agreement under certain circumstances, including based on the number or dollar amount of shares that are registered under our Registration Statement on Form S-3 (File No. 333-226800) and the number or dollar amount of shares that we are permitted to sell thereunder.
 We intend to use the net proceeds of the offering to fund the ongoing scale up and commercialization of MosaiQ and for working capital and other general corporate purposes.
-At June 30, 2019, no shares had been issued or sold under the Sale Agreement.
+At September 30, 2019, no shares had been issued or sold under the Sale Agreement.

-As of June 30, 2019, we had available cash, cash equivalents and short-term investments of \$90.7 million and \$9.0 million of restricted cash held as part of the arrangements relating to our Secured Notes and the lease of our property in Eysins, Switzerland.
+As of September 30, 2019, we had available cash, cash equivalents and short-term investments of \$72.8 million and \$9.0 million of restricted cash held as part of the arrangements relating to our Secured Notes and the lease of our property in Eysins, Switzerland.